 A few points to note

 There is a great chance that he would have stayed in the village and continued to be fed by the granny.
 But he didn’t.

 Instead, he decided to come to the big city and suffer like a man should 🙄

 Again there is likelihood that when he came to Kisumu and became a street-boy he would have continued to beg and to live on peanuts in the streets.
 But again he didn’t.
 He started his small business.

-As if that is not enough, he spent his free time studying security breaches in the city and when he’d sold so many sweets and saved so much money to start his own security company; he rode on the idea.
+As if that is not enough, he spent his free time studying security breaches in the city and when he’d sold so many sweets and saved enough money to start his own security company; he rode on the idea.

-I asked his advise for anyone who’d like to start a similar business and he said, “it doesn’t need so much money to start – you can always drop-ship but you will need to work hard on getting clients.”
+I asked his advice for anyone who’d like to start a similar business and he said, “it doesn’t need so much money to start – you can always drop-ship but you will need to work hard on getting clients to sell to.”